shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ## Step 10 (Optional): Install Cordova

 This step is optional.
-We will be covering how to package your apps for mobile devices.
+We will be covering how to package your apps for mobile devices (Android).
 Some students who aren't interested in this just prefer to watch and therefore do not need this installed.

+* Download and install [Java SE JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) if you don't have it already
+* Windows Users: Make sure Java is set in your environment variable
+* Windows Users: Make sure your [JAVA_HOME](https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/) environment variable is set
-* Download and install [Android Studio](https://developer.android.com/studio/install.html) or the [Android Command Line Tools](https://developer.android.com/studio/index.html) (which is much smaller)
+* Download and install [Android Studio](https://developer.android.com/studio/install.html) or the [Android Command Line Tools](https://developer.android.com/studio/index.html) (which is much smaller in file size)
 * Run the following command from a new Terminal or Command Prompt window

 ```